pauldenoyes/tool-kit/README.md

 \- _3D-numpy-arrays-manipulations-examples_: Get inside axis logics and some conditional operations on numpy arrays of 3 dimensions

 \- _Neural-Network-Sentiment-Analyses-2-Classes-With-Attention_: An interesting NLP "sentiment" classifier using Attention, originated from [Kaggle](https://www.kaggle.com/)'s contest "[Quora Insincere Questions Classification](https://www.kaggle.com/c/quora-insincere-questions-classification)"

+\- _Run-Python-Multiple-Commands-in-a-Single-Process.md_: Here we show in details how to launch several commands within a same process from a Python script.